learnbyexample/learn_gnuawk/gnu_awk.md

 # Built-in functions

 You've already seen some built-in functions in detail, such as `sub`, `gsub` and `gensub` functions.
 This chapter will discuss many more built-ins that are often used in one-liners.
-You'll also see arrays in action.
+You'll also see more examples with arrays.

 >![info](images/info.svg) See [gawk manual: Functions](https://www.gnu.org/software/gawk/manual/gawk.html#Functions) for details about all the built-in functions as well as how to define your own functions.